 He acted for the City of Kitchener in a downtown redevelopment project with the private sector.

 He currently acts for the City of Niagara Falls in its People Mover Project, which when completed will be a public-private partnership to serve the tourism industry in Niagara Falls.

 Brad has for many years acted for a significant owner and developer of historical commercial properties in Toronto and Ottawa.
 One of the properties owned and financed by this successful joint venture is the North Toronto Station in Toronto.
 Brad does all of the commercial real estate work on these projects.

 - Recognized in the 2016 Lexpert® Directory Special Edition – Infrastructure

-- Recognized as a leading practitioner in Real Estate Law in the 2017 edition of Best Lawyers® in Canada
+- Repeatedly recognized as a leading practitioner in Real Estate Law in Best Lawyers® in Canada

 - Recipient of the Ontario Bar Association’s 2011 Award of Excellence in Real Estate.

 - Recognized many times by Lexpert® as a leading practitioner in the field of property development.